-How to Recover from a Beard Trimming Mistake
+Messed Up Beard?
+How To Recover from a Beard Trimming Mistake

 Simple Steps to Recovery

-- Step away from the grooming tools for at least five minutes.
+- Step away from the grooming tools.
+Don’t touch them for at least five minutes.

-- Take a deep breath and look at your beard.
+- Take a deep breath, and then give your beard a thorough visual inspection.

-- Resume trimming or grooming in a calm and collected manner.
+- Resume trimming in a calm and collected manner.

-- Even out the cut and let your beard take over from there.
+- Focus on evening things out, creating a new and uniform style, and let your beard take over from there.